MusatovIvan/GRF_dp/README.md

 $VCFTOOLS --version
 ```
 Note: VCFTOOLS is launched with VCFtools_wrapper.sh,
-the wrapper gets the version of the VCFTOOLS if $VCFTOOLS --version is typed
+the wrapper gets the version of the VCFTOOLS, if $VCFTOOLS --version is typed in shell.
-if any other command is typed vcftools of the indicated version will be launched
+If any other command is typed in shell - vcftools of the indicated version will be launched.
 This pipeline uses the VCFTOOLS-0.1.16 version.

 If user wants to check the system paths of the installed programs, he might type:

 ```
 docker inspect snpprocimg --format='{{json .Config.Env}}'
 ```

 All versions might be found in the environment files which are installed in the /soft directory.

 Once launched, processing python script shows a welcome message with instructions.